Brownies

 Der Schoko-Klassiker mal anders als Brownies mit Halva und Tahini, geschnitten auf einem Backblech

-We can all agree that chocolate in brownie form is irresistibly good.
-Even if the classic chocolate brownies always deliver, you might want to try something new.
-These Arabian-inspired Tahini Halva Brownies are at least as good as the classic version!
-In addition to the chocolate, sesame paste and the Arabian sweet treat halva find their way into the dough.
-In this blog post, you'll learn how to make these wonderfully gooey, slightly different brownies!
+I'm sure we can all agree that chocolate in brownie form is irresistibly good.
+Even though the classic chocolate brownies always deliver, you might also want to try something new.
+These Arabic cuisine-inspired brownies with tahini and halva are at least as good as the classic version!
+In addition to the chocolate, sesame paste and the Arabic sweet treat halva find their way into the dough.
+In this blog post you will find out how you can bake these wonderfully gooey, slightly different brownies!

 This recipe may contain some unknown ingredients.
-Our FAQs at the end of the article may already answer possible questions about the recipe. :)
+Possible questions about the recipe may be answered in our FAQs at the end of the article. :)

 Chocolate brownies with tahini and halva